guettli/programming-guidelines/README.md

 Let's find more ways this method could get input:

 * Environment variables: Maybe setting LANG=de_DE influences the output?
-* Filesystem: Maybe the existance or content of a file in the local file system influences the method.
+* Filesystem: Maybe the existence or content of a file in the local file system influences the method.
-* `my_method()` could access a database, storage or a cache to read additional data
+* `my_method()` could access a database, storage, or a cache to read additional data
-* Maybe there is a global variable which contains a value which was set by a previous call to `my_method()`
+* Maybe there is a global variable that contains a value that was set by a previous call to `my_method()`
-* Maybe the datetime influences the method.
-Maybe the method creates a different output at full moon.
+* Maybe the date influences the method.
+Maybe the method creates a different output at a full moon.
 * ...

-AFAIK there is no clear name which distinguishes between explicit and implicit input.
+AFAIK there is no clear name that distinguishes between explicit and implicit input.

 You can't avoid implicit input, and it is 100% ok if it is obvious.
 If your method should return the data of the user with the id 12345, then your code needs to access the database.

-If the same code works in one environment, but not in a different environment, and you don't know why, then this tool might help: [dumpenv](https://github.com/guettli/dumpenv) it writes the environment to a list of files, which you can compare with your favorite diff tool (e.g. Meld).
+If the same code works in one environment, but not in a different environment, and you don't know why then this tool might help: [dumpenv](https://github.com/guettli/dumpenv) it writes the environment to a list of files, which you can compare with your favorite diff tool (e.g. Meld).